Ways to make CEOs HR savvy

-Most organizations, including owner-driven, HR are not able to secure their prime position.
-My reading is HR professionals are not getting updated with Business.
-Though this matter has been discussed for the last two decades, still HR professionals are not equipped to discuss it with CXOs.
-Is it, not time to reverse the trend and gain the importance that HR deserves..
+Most organizations, including owner-driven ones, are not able to secure their prime position in HR.
+My reading is that HR professionals are not staying updated with the business.
+Though this matter has been discussed for the last two decades, HR professionals are still not equipped to have discussions with CXOs.
+Isn't it time to reverse this trend and gain the importance that HR deserves?

 From India, Hyderabad